louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### Treatment of hypercalcemia of malignancy in adults: an endocrine society clinical practice guideline [^0373de48].
 The Journal of Clinical Endocrinology and Metabolism (2023).
 High credibility.

-Treatment regimens for hypercalcemia of malignancy—intravenous bisphosphonates include pamidronate and zoledronic acid.
+Treatment regimens for hypercalcemia of malignancy — intravenous bisphosphonates include pamidronate and zoledronic acid.
 Pamidronate is given 60 to 90 mg IV over 2 to 24 hours and can be repeated every 2 to 3 weeks; effects last 7 to 14 days and may last 2 to 4 weeks, and it normalizes calcium in 60% to 70% of patients, with adverse events including acute-phase response, hypocalcemia, possible renal insufficiency if decreased glomerular filtration rate, and rare atypical femoral fractures/ONJ.
-Zoledronic acid is dosed 3 to 4 mg IV over 15 to 30 minutes, can be repeated in 7 days if desirable calcium level not achieved and every 3 to 4 weeks thereafter, yields 4 to 6 weeks of effect and normalizes calcium in 80% to 90% of patients, but may cause kidney damage especially if glomerular filtration rate <30 to 35 mL/ minute and requires dose adjustment if glomerular filtration rate <60 mL/min with administration over 30 to 60 minutes.
+Zoledronic acid is dosed 3 to 4 mg IV over 15 to 30 minutes, can be repeated in 7 days if desirable calcium level not achieved and every 3 to 4 weeks thereafter, yields 4 to 6 weeks of effect and normalizes calcium in 80% to 90% of patients, but may cause kidney damage especially if glomerular filtration rate < 30 to 35 mL/ minute and requires dose adjustment if glomerular filtration rate < 60 mL/min with administration over 30 to 60 minutes.

 ---

 ### American Thyroid Association statement on postoperative hypoparathyroidism: diagnosis, prevention, and management in adults [^256ce646].
 Thyroid (2018).
 Medium credibility.

-Post-thyroidectomy hypoparathyroidism—incidence variability and definitional criteria are outlined as follows: Hypoparathyroidism is the most common complication of bilateral and re-operative thyroid operations.
+Post-thyroidectomy hypoparathyroidism — incidence variability and definitional criteria are outlined as follows: Hypoparathyroidism is the most common complication of bilateral and re-operative thyroid operations.
 Reported rates are influenced by different time points after surgery, diverse electrolyte supplementation protocols, variable operation aggressiveness and surgeon expertise, and by variable use of clinical criteria including symptomatic versus asymptomatic hypocalcemia, biochemical criteria (serum parathyroid hormone [PTH] and/or calcium and/or ionized calcium), and treatment criteria (requirement for calcium and/or vitamin D supplementation).
 According to a recent meta-analysis, the median incidence of temporary and permanent hypoparathyroidism following thyroidectomy ranges from 19% to 38% and 0% to 3%, respectively.

 ---